ndiab/ndiab.github.io/about.md

 permalink: /about/
 ---

-Cybersecurity engineer at Alter Defense & security.
+Cryptography and offensive security lover, Cybersecurity Engineer at Alter Defence & Security.
+I Work on cybersecurity missions for major customers in the defense and aeronautics sectors.
 Master Graduated of the University of Pierre and Marie Curie (UPMC, Paris6).